pcaro90/twcaldav/PLAN.md

 - ✅ Annotations are preserved (implemented and tested)
 - ✅ Deletions are handled per configuration (implemented and tested)
 - ✅ Dry-run mode prevents accidental changes (implemented and tested)
-- ✅ Comprehensive test coverage (106 tests, 84% coverage)
+- ✅ Comprehensive test coverage (118 tests, 88% coverage)
-- ⏳ Clear documentation for setup and usage (in progress - README needed)
+- ✅ Clear documentation for setup and usage (comprehensive README with examples)
 - ✅ Zero data loss in normal operation (extensive error handling and logging)

-**Current Achievement Status**: 8/9 success criteria met.
-Only documentation remaining.
+**Current Achievement Status**: ✅ **ALL SUCCESS CRITERIA MET** - Project complete and production-ready.